How to Get Out of the Army, Part 2

 Wait, don't go AWOL!

 Above is just an overview of how things would go for the trainee who goes AWOL.
-For you, the reader: DON'T GO AWOL!
+But please DON'T GO AWOL!
 Don't desert your post!
 Ever!

 Now, below is a video of yet another way a soldier can get discharged.
+It should work for pretty much anyone in the Army, even if he is no longer a trainee.
 It takes a while but it will work.

 Please do not do the following!